 To get started, you must link at least one account from a supported institution, such including Chase Bank, Wells Fargo or USAA — in fact, over 9,000 institutions are available to link to your Clarity Money account.
 Plus, there’s no limit to the number of external accounts you can link to the app.

-As a Goldman Sachs Bank USA brand, Clarity Money also offers the ability to open a Marcus Online Savings Account — which consistently offers one of the best online savings account rates in the industry.
+As a Marcus by Goldman Sachs brand, Clarity Money also offers the ability to open a Marcus Online Savings Account — which consistently offers one of the best online savings account rates in the industry.

 Once you’ve linked at least one account, Clarity will display the available balances and transactions associated with those accounts.
 This includes savings and checking accounts, credit cards, investments and loans.
 That way, you have a more holistic view of your finances all in one place.

 The app tracks your spending and displays it in a few different ways.
 Each transaction can be categorized under a label like bills, entertainment or travel, which you can edit at any time to best fit your preferences.
 Then, you can see which categories you might be spending more or less in.

 You can also sort your spending by merchant and by timeframe.
 For example, you can see how much you spent on Lyft within the past year.
 You can also sort to see a more complete history of your spending month over month.
 This view includes both line and pie charts (shown above) that compare your income to your spending, providing more insight and visibility to your spending habits.